 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and disclosures made in the accompanying notes to the financial statements.
-Our critical accounting policies that involve significant judgment and estimates include accrued clinical liabilities, income taxes and stock-based compensation.
+Our critical accounting policies that involve significant judgment and estimates include accrued clinical liabilities, income taxes, stock-based compensation and pre-launch inventories.
 Actual results could differ materially from those estimates.